-During the downturn in the economy beginning in late 2014, our strategy has been to reduce expenses in line with the lower anticipated business activity, and fabricate compressor equipment only in direct response to market requirements.
-As the industry recovery has been slow, we will continue with this strategy.
+During downturns in the economy and adverse swings in oil and gas prices, our strategy has been to reduce expenses in line with the lower anticipated business activity, and fabricate compressor equipment only in direct response to market requirements.
 See "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Our Performance Trends and Outlook" for more information.
 Our long-term intentions to grow our revenue and profitability are based on the following business strategies:

-- Expand rental fleet.
+• Expand rental fleet.
 We intend to prudently increase the size of our rental fleet by fabricating compressor units in numbers that correspond to the growth of the market and in relation to market share gains we may experience.
-We believe our growth will continue to be primarily driven through our placement of small to medium horsepower wellhead natural gas compressors for non-conventional natural gas and oil production, with an emerging position in the large horsepower market. - Geographic expansion.
+We believe our future growth will be primarily driven through our placement of larger horsepower wellhead natural gas compressors for non-conventional natural gas and oil production, with selected fabrication of medium horsepower compressors to meet customer demand beyond our inventory.

+- Geographic expansion.
 We will continue to consolidate our operations in existing areas, as well as pursue focused expansion into new geographic regions as opportunities are identified.
-We presently provide our products and services to a customer base of oil and natural gas exploration and production companies operating in Colorado, Kansas, Michigan, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Texas, Utah, West Virginia and Wyoming.

-- Expand our 'secondary' product lines.
+We presently provide our products and services to a customer base of oil and natural gas exploration and production companies operating in Colorado, Kansas, Michigan, New Mexico, North Dakota, Ohio, Oklahoma, Pennsylvania, Texas, Utah, West Virginia and Wyoming. - Expand our 'secondary' product lines.
 In addition to our primary rental and engineered product business lines, we will emphasize the growth of our other products, e.g., flares, CiP compressor products and general compressor maintenance and repair services. - Selectively pursue acquisitions.
 We will continue to evaluate potential acquisitions, joint ventures and other opportunities that could provide us with access to new markets or enhance our current market position.